6.8 Media literacy and safe use of new media

 The government will ensure that society can continue to benefit from technological opportunities and that citizens can retain confidence in digital development.
 The government will invest 1.5 billion DKK in cyber and information security from 2018 to 2021.
-The strategy defines three benchmarks for becoming stronger and more digitally secure as a country:
+The strategy defines three benchmarks for a stronger and more digitally secure country:

 1. Everyday safety for citizens and businesses

 - Minimum requirements for authorities’ work on cyber and information security

 - Monitoring of critical information and communications technology (ICT) systems in central government

 - National centre for processing of cases concerning ICT crime

 - Enhanced collaboration on the prevention of ICT-related attacks and enforcement in response to such attacks